widgetti/ipyvuetify/docs/usage.rst

 ClassList attribute
 ^^^^^^^^^^^^^^^^^^^

-The :code:`class` attribute of a Vuetify DOM elements give access to the built-in styles of the lib.
-See the `vuetify site <https://v2.vuetifyjs.com/en/styles/colors/>`__ to know more about available styling class.
+The :code:`class` attribute of Vuetify DOM elements gives access to the built-in styles of the library.
+See the `Vuetify site <https://v2.vuetifyjs.com/en/styles/colors/>`__ to learn more about available styling classes.
 As mentioned in the previous section this can be set using the :code:`class_` member of the widget.
 In addition, ipyvuetify provides a :code:`class_list` member that works the same way as the `MDN classList property <https://developer.mozilla.org/en-US/docs/Web/API/Element/classList>`__.
 It embeds the following methods:

 -   :code:`add(*args)`: add class elements to the class\_ trait of the widget